yashmadan123/MCW-Continuous-delivery-in-Azure-DevOps/Hands-on lab/HOL step-by step - Continuous Delivery.md

 1. Microsoft Azure subscription must be pay-as-you-go or MSDN.

-  - Trial subscriptions will _not_ work
+  - Trial subscriptions will _not_ work.

   - To complete this lab setup, ensure your account includes the following: